 Everything you do is a reflection of your brand.

-You need to ask yourself, is this going to help me reach my art business goals.
+You need to ask yourself, will this help me reach my art business goals.

 Download How To Write Goals You Can Achieve by clicking on the eBook if you do not already have your art goals documented.